-The founders of the United States, important political figures such as George Washington, Thomas one of the core reasons the thirteen British colonies broke away from Great Britain to practice their own rights, interests, and faiths.
+The founders of the United States, important political figures such as George Washington, Thomas Jefferson and John Adams, all gave prominent positions to the freedom of press.
+The anti-British press was one of the core reasons the thirteen British colonies broke away from Great Britain to practice their own rights, interests, and faiths.
 The press would become a huge motivating factor in creating a more perfect union where the direction of the country would be shifted by the influences of the people's ideas.
 Thomas Paine's radical pamphlet, Common Sense and Paul Revere's drawing of the Boston Massacre are examples of influential political propaganda that revolutionized the opinions of America against Britain.